cocoblip/Flexible-EV-Route-Planning/README.md

 8. Wait for the visualized map to be generated.

    **Note**: The first time the map is generated, it takes longer than subsequent times because the program needs to load the map and road network data.

+## 5. How can our application be adapted for use with different geographic regions?
+1. The default setting involves selecting a rectangular area as the region of interest.
+First, obtain the latitude and longitude coordinates of the four boundaries defining the rectangular region.
+Then, place thses four values into a list in the order of [Southern latitude boundary, Western longitude boundary, Northern latitude boundary, Eastern longitude boundary].